-E-mail etiquette:

-Your instructors will happily respond to your emails as fast as they can.
-Please be sure to include "CHEM105:" as part of your subject line, so that we know what the email is referring to.
+- E-mail etiquette: Your instructors will happily respond to your emails as fast as they can, but please be sure to include in the subject line "CHEM105:<replace with a description of the subject of the e-mail >" so that we know what the email is referring to.
 In the body include as much information as you can provide about what you are asking, and your name.
-Instructors will try to answer emails within 1 business day.
-If an instructor does not reply within 1 business day, there is a chance that they missed your email, so please forward the email again.
-We do not respond to emails that include "text speak".

-Academic Misconduct:

-The University of Wisconsin-Oshkosh is built upon a strong foundation of integrity, respect, and trust.
+We do not respond to emails that include "text speak". - Academic Misconduct: The University of Wisconsin-Oshkosh is built upon a strong foundation of integrity, respect, and trust.
 All members of the university community have a responsibility to be honest and the right to expect honesty from others.
 Any form of academic dishonesty is unacceptable to our community and will not be tolerated.